KevConn22/BillOfMaterialComparisonApp/README.md

 If you do not have any edits necessary to the code, then you can download/run the program as follows:

-1. Download the .exe that is listed in this website (https://www.dropbox.com/scl/fi/nfbcl5bv8p3cxtz6qougl/BOM-Comparison.exe?rlkey=44mlgl3l2me15rrm605i0if09&dl=0)
+1. Download the .exe that is in Dropbox (https://www.dropbox.com/scl/fi/nfbcl5bv8p3cxtz6qougl/BOM-Comparison.exe?rlkey=44mlgl3l2me15rrm605i0if09&dl=0)
 2. Run the program on your local machine.
-You might be given a message saying it's an unknown program: click "Run Anyway" if this is the case.
+You might be given a message saying it's an unknown program: click "Run Anyway" if this is the case

 ### With Editing: